Get the most recent information on South Australia's response to the Coronavirus pandemic.

-Anyone can make a complaint to HIB about the standard of any residential property.
+Anyone can make a complaint about the standard of any residential property.
 If you are renting the property, you should:

 - Contact your landlord or property agent to talk about the problems with your property and ask for repairs to be carried out.
 If you do not receive a response you should give written notice to carry out the repairs.

 - If there has been no progress and repairs are not carried out, contact Consumer and Business Services to discuss alternatives.

 - If there has still been no resolution and the defects may be a health or safety risk, contact the Housing Safety Authority or complete the report form.

 When a property is reported

 If a property has been reported to the Housing Safety Authority they will inspect the property.
 They do not need the owner's permission to do this.
 A tenant can choose to have a relative, friend, support worker, or agent present at the inspection.